Details of Prince Harry and Meghan's new life are far from settled

 Another major unanswered question — and likely one of the trickier aspects of the new arrangement to resolve — is how the pair plan to support themselves.

-The two devoted an entire section of their new website to “funding,” though they offered few details on how they plan to earn money.
+The Sussexes devoted an entire section of their new website to “funding,” though they offered few details on how they plan to earn money.

-The royal family is careful to retain a non-political stance.
-If Harry and Meghan intend to continue working part time in the family business, taking money from companies or industry could raise suggestions of conflicts of interest or even corruption.
+The royal family is careful to retain a nonpolitical stance.
+If Harry and Meghan intend to continue working part time in the monarchy, taking money from companies or industry could raise suggestions of conflicts of interest or even corruption.

 What will they do?